Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

 For the **Category Manager**, the analysis identifies high- and low-performing categories using two critical quality-focused metrics: **Ratings and Orders**, these metrics reveal which categories genuinely resonate with customers, which dilute performance despite visibility.

 For the **Business Development Team**, the project provides data-backed guidance on selecting the most favorable city tiers **(Tier 1, 2, 3), optimal clubhouse size, and appropriate clubhouse type**.
-This ensures that new clubhouses are launched in locations where demand patterns, format preference, and performance potential are aligned—reducing expansion risk and improving capital efficiency.
+This ensures that new clubhouses are launched in locations where demand patterns, type preference, and performance potential are aligned—reducing expansion risk and improving capital efficiency.

 For the **Marketing Team**, the analysis reframes screen visibility as **digital real estate**—the equivalent of shelf space in physical retail.
 In quick commerce, screen space represents direct revenue opportunity.
 Products with high visibility but low conversion effectively waste valuable placement.
 By shifting focus toward conversion-driven visibility allocation, marketing efforts can maximize both engagement and order contribution.